Mean field limits of interacting particle systems with positive stable jumps: Main steps of the proof of Theorem

-The statement of Theorem \ref{theo:first} is not yet sufficient for our purpose since we need to control the distance of the finite system to its associated limit by means of the function $a(\cdot) $ introduced in \eqref{eq:a} above.
+Taking expectation implies the assertion, since $ |u|^q \in L^1 ( \nu ) $ and since $ f$ is bounded. \end{proof} Notice that the representation of item ii) above is almost the one we are looking for, except that the integrand in the stochastic integral term is given in its time-discretized version; that is, we have the term $ \int_0^t (\mu^N_{\tau_s} (f) )^{ 1 / \alpha } d S^{N, \alpha}_s$ appearing instead of $\int_0^t (\mu^N_{ s-} (f) )^{ 1 / \alpha } d S^{N, \alpha}_s.$ Moreover, we need to control the distance of the finite system to its associated limit by means of the function $d_q(\cdot) $ (or rather by means of the function $a$ introduced in \eqref{eq:a} and related to $d_q$ according to Proposition \ref{prop:a}).
 The following result therefore extends the representation of $ X_t^{N, i }, $ obtained in item ii) of Theorem \ref{theo:first}, to a representation of $ a ( X_t^{N, i }).$